amypirro/padres-jul2024-pitch-data/README.md

 - use Docker to run project
 - considerations for eventual deployment, e.g. use PostgreSQL instead of SQLite
-- backend: moving business logic from pitch_routers.py to separate service
 - more robust error handling, backend and frontend
 - learning/using D3
+- backend: moving business logic from pitch_routers.py to separate service
 - frontend: collapse Padres players cards into a dropdown on smaller screens
+- frontend: visual/design improvement, e.g. aligning nav to other content on all screen sizes
 - and of course, including many many many more ways to view and analyze data